devconcept/ng-shopping-cart/README.md

 # NgShoppingCart

-> This is a work in progress.
-While most of the components and services are ready breaking changes might occur while we release a stable version.

 An Angular component library to create shopping carts.
 Based on it's predecessor for Angular.js with tons of improvements.

+> This is a work in progress.
+We are now in beta and getting close to a stable release.

 # Features